titozoe/markdown-cv/index.md

 ## Currently

-Software developer with 10+ year experience:
+Software developer with 10+ years experience:
 - Designing and implementing solutions for each layer involved by a modern web application
 - Support public and private clients implementing the features they require
 - Strong focus on code quality and reusability